 Tutorial level: basic HTML and CSS

-The web environment is constantly changing.
-Your success depends on the speed with which you manage to adapt and adjust your website to all these continuous changes.
 The customization process is heavily backed up by the theme settings but sometimes you may need to change parts of the site for which there’s no predefined option.
-This is not a hard task, it just requires some basic knowledge on how HTML and CSS work.
-In the following tutorial we’ll show you how to create custom code combining HTML tags with CSS attributes to shape your website.
+This is not a hard task, it just requires some basic knowledge of how HTML and CSS work.

-Every browser comes with a handy tool called Web Inspector which can help you get a better grasp of the code behind any website.
+Every browser comes with a handy tool called the Browser Inspector which can help you get a better grasp of the code behind any website.
 To better understand how it works please go through Chrome’s Developers Tools Overview.

-The developer tools section will appear on screen.
-In most cases, the first selection may not be very precise and you’ll probably not ‘inspect’ the desired element because of the website’s complex HTML structures which is based on different containers stacked one on top of the other.
+The developer tools section will appear on the screen.
+In most cases, the first selection may not be very precise and you’ll probably not ‘inspect’ the desired element because of the website’s complex HTML structures which are based on different containers stacked one on top of the other.

 Now you’ll need to select and open every container until you find to the one you are looking for.
 The Visual Selector will be very useful in this matter.

 - Click on the Visual Selector icon on the left side of the Inspector tool.

 - Select the element you want to edit.

 - Identify the CSS selector used to style the element.

 The post titles themselves are HTML headings so we will have to open the containers to find the heading tag.
 Once you identify the element, you will see it’s CSS styling on the right side of the Developer Tools area.
 You will see a live visual representation of each change you make in the element settings.